m19o/M19O.github.io/_posts/2025-03-08-Phishing-LLMs.md

 categories: [LLM]
 Tag: LLM
 ---
-<h1>Phishing LLMs is a thing, and I'm here to mess with email summarizers specifically</h1>

 Phishing LLMs is a thing, and I'm here to mess with email summarizers specifically.
 Call it AI red teaming, adversarial ML, or social engineering.
 I don’t care.